ThomasWeckenmann/PySceneDetect/docs/reference/command-line-params.md

-  detect-content    Perform content detection algorithm on input... detect-threshold  Perform threshold detection algorithm on... export-html       Exports scene list to a HTML file. help              Print help for command (help [command]). list-scenes       Prints scene list and outputs to a CSV file. save-images       Create images for each detected scene.
+  detect-content    Perform content detection algorithm on input... detect-threshold  Perform threshold detection algorithm on... export-html       Exports scene list to a HTML file. export-edl        Exports scene list to an EDL file. help              Print help for command (help [command]). list-scenes       Prints scene list and outputs to a CSV file. save-images       Create images for each detected scene.